Skip to Content

 Jörg Junghanns

-Jörg is Capgemini’s VP Europe for Intelligent Supply Chain Operations, driving transformative solutions across industries.
+Jörg is leading Capgemini’s global Supply Chain Orchestration capability within BSv’s Intelligent Supply Chain Operations, driving transformative solutions across industries.
 He employs innovation and strategic thinking to empower supply chain growth, utilizing Capgemini’s Digital Services for planning, order management, procurement, and automation.
 With a global background, he excels in digital strategy, shared services, process design, and project management.
+Additionally, Jörg leads Capgemini’s European business for Intelligent Supply Chain Operations.